pmahnke/mahnke-cocktails/recipe/passion_at_the_disco.md

 stars: 0
 base_spirits: "Lime, Passion Fruit Syrup, Tonic Water"
 youtube: "ZE3G8aUyOn0"
+description: "A refreshing and vibrant non-alcoholic drink that combines the tropical flavor of passion fruit with the bright citrus of lime and tonic water."
 excerpt: |
   The Passion at the Disco cocktail is a refreshing and vibrant drink that combines the tropical flavors of passion fruit with the bright citrus notes of lime.
 ---